brutasse/graphite-api/docs/configuration.rst

   This would configure Flask-Cache with ``CACHE_TYPE = 'redis'`` and ``CACHE_REDIS_HOST = 'localhost'``.

-  Some cache options have default values defined by graphite-api:
+  Some cache options have default values defined by Graphite-API:

   * ``default_timeout``: 60